tylerdrewwork/Readme-Generator/README-real.md

 - choose from sections to add
 - ask if want to add a table of contents
 - ask at end if any sections should be changed

+// TODO
+add a "Done!" message at the end